sixtyfourktec/piwebsrv/README.md

 ## Content

 piwebsrv is a simple web service providing a RESTful API to certain aspects of a home network.
-It is intended to run on a Raspberry Pi with the RuneAudio or MoodeAudio music player software.
+It is intended to run on a Raspberry Pi with the http://www.runeaudio.com/ or http://moodeaudio.org/ music player software.

 Right now there are 2 modules available: